elise-bigdevsoon/big-dev-soon-find-movies/README.md

 ## Requirements

 - [ ] Start by researching and exploring an API such as [OMDb](https://www.omdbapi.com/), studying its documentation to understand what data it returns, and configuring it with your API key.
+Use images from the API for rendering movie and series posters.
 - [ ] Add a movies search bar with debouncing, loading, and empty states for search results to the navigation, along with a logo, showing around 5 results.
 - [ ] Create a "Featured Today" section on the homepage, with tabs for Movies and Series, displaying around 20 random movies and series.
-Implement infinity scroll left and right functionality for viewing more.
+Add infinity scroll left and right functionality for browsing through titles.
 - [ ] Implement a "Premieres and announcements" section on the homepage, similar to "Featured Today" but filtered by year (e.g. 2023) and without tabs.
+Add infinity scroll left and right functionality for browsing through titles.
-- [ ] When a user clicks on a movie or TV series, open the details page in a separate URL, allowing for refreshing and separate browsing.
+- [ ] When a user clicks on a movie or series, open the details page in a separate URL, allowing for refreshing and separate browsing.
 - [ ] Add skeleton animation loading to both pages for a better user experience.
 - [ ] Handle API request failures by showing only the navigation and error boundary page.